longndt/react-course/react-javascript/lesson3-api-data/example/readme.md

-# Lesson 3 Demo: React + Node.js + MongoDB Integration
+# Lesson 3 Demo: API Integration & Data Management

 This demo shows how to integrate a React frontend with a Node.js/Express backend and MongoDB database.
+It includes **two approaches** for learning API integration:

+1. **Axios (Basic)** - Most popular HTTP client for React applications
+2. **React Query (Advanced)** - Advanced data management with caching and optimization

 ## Setup Instructions